lawrencejews/springboot-gcp-microservices/README.md

 - Add a github web-hooks on your project for jenkins.
 - The `ms-initial-setup` folder will contain `config-maps`, `mysql-deployment`, `redis-deployment` and `zipkin-deployment` used for a mono-repo config for large projects for service to be deployed on the cloud
 - All services are split into different repos on github with individual jenkins pipelines configurations and github web-hooks.
+- PDF for installing sonar and postgresSQL on google compute engine project_vm.